3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Basic inputs

 \subsection{The equation of gas state}

 The Equation of State (EoS) defines the relationship between various state variables, which describe the properties of a plasma, gas or more generally, any kind of medium.
-These state variables include temperature, density, pressure, internal energy and more, therefore the EoS is not strictly a single equation.
-While the formal solution of the RT equation is reasonably similar in all types of astrophysical media, the choice of the EoS defines the applicability of a numerical code to a certain temperature-density regime, since it plays a central role when determining the radiative opacities and hence stability with respect to convective energy transport \citep{Cox1965, Mihalas1978, Hummer1988}.
-The most widely-used and simplest EoS is the ideal gas law
+These state variables include temperature $T$, density $\rho$, pressure $P$, internal energy and more, therefore the EoS is not strictly a single equation.

+While the formal solution of the RT equation is similar in all types of astrophysical media, the choice of the EoS defines the applicability of a numerical code to a certain $T$-$\rho$ regime, since it plays a central role when determining the radiative opacities and hence stability with respect to convective energy transport \citep{Cox1965, Mihalas1978, Hummer1988}.
+The most common and simplest EoS is the ideal gas law:

-where $P$ is the gas pressure, $n\equiv N/V$ is the number density of particles in the gas (per unit volume), $k_B$ is the Boltzmann-constant, and $T$ is the gas (also known as kinetic) temperature.
-This relation appears simple enough, but hides the fact, that $n$ has a number of dependencies, including a strong temperature dependence.
-The gas contains many different particles
+where $P_{\rm gas}$ is the gas pressure, $n\equiv N/V$ is the number density of particles in the gas (per unit volume), $k_B$ is the Boltzmann-constant, and $T$ is the gas temperature.
+The latter is sometimes referred to as kinetic temperature as it defines the kinetic energy of particles, assumed to be Maxwellian in stellar atmospheric conditions.
+But the latter is not the case for kilonovae, Sect. \ref{sec:kilonovae}, where electrons are produced in radioactivity and thus do not follow the Maxwell-Boltzmann distribution.

-where $n_e$ is the number density of free electrons, n$_{\rm ions}$ the number densities of atoms in different ionization stages (neutral, singly-ionized, etc), and n$_{\rm molecules}$ the number density of molecules.
+The relation \ref{eq:Ideal} appears simple, but it hides the fact, that $n$ has a number of dependencies, including a strong exponential $T$ dependence.
+For the gas composed of free electrons $e$, ions (atoms in different ionization stages), and molecules, the total number density is:

-The number densities of the various ions and molecules depend on temperature, chemical composition of the gas, and other quantities.
-Different particles can combine in one way or another, which does not conserve the quantity $n$.
-When the gas is in thermo-dynamic equilibrium, the chemical equilibrium constant $K$ may be used.
+The number densities of all particles in the eq. \ref{eq:Ideal} depend on $T$, chemical composition of the gas, and other physical quantities.
+Different particles can combine in one way or.
+If the gas is in thermodynamic equilibrium, the chemical equilibrium constant $K_{A+B}$ may be used.
 These constants yield the ratios of particles from a given process of dissociation or attachment, $A + B \rightleftharpoons AB$.